GSA/digitalgov.gov/content/posts/2016-07-25-the-content-corner-quality-over-quantity-a-case-for-long-form-content.md

 It has yet to be seen how successful the platform will be, but it’s certainly interesting that Snapchat has delved into long-form publishing.

 Apparently, long-form content [gets more shares/social engagement](https://www.act-on.com/blog/2016/07/long-form-content-vs-short-form-which-gets-the-results-you-want/) and it ranks better on search engines.
-And interestingly, &#8220;[cell-phone readers spend about twice as much time with long-form content as with short-form content](http://www.journalism.org/2016/05/05/long-form-reading-shows-signs-of-life-in-our-mobile-news-world/),&#8221; with most either later at night or early in the morning. {% img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2016/07/313-x-492-Pew-Research-Center_U.S.-public-show-signs-of-engaging-with-long-form-articles-on-cellphones.jpg" alt="U.S. public show signs of engaging with long-form articles on cellphones." %}
+And interestingly, &#8220;[cell-phone readers spend about twice as much time with long-form content as with short-form content](http://www.journalism.org/2016/05/05/long-form-reading-shows-signs-of-life-in-our-mobile-news-world/),&#8221; with most either later at night or early in the morning. {{< legacy-img src="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2016/07/313-x-492-Pew-Research-Center_U.S.-public-show-signs-of-engaging-with-long-form-articles-on-cellphones.jpg" alt="U.S. public show signs of engaging with long-form articles on cellphones." caption="" >}}

 According to the </span><span style="font-weight: 400"><a href="https://www.WHATEVER/services/dap/">Digital Analytics Program</a>&#8216;s</span> [<span style="font-weight: 400">Analytics Dashboard</span>](https://analytics.usa.gov)<span style="font-weight: 400">, which <a href="https://www.WHATEVER/2016/02/18/analytics-usa-gov-now-with-agency-specific-dashboards/">provides insight into how the public interacts with specific agency websites</a> (currently, <a href="https://analytics.usa.gov/data/#explanation">more than 400 executive branch government domains across about 5,000 total websites</a>), visits to government websites on <a href="https://analytics.usa.gov/data/">mobile rivals that of tablet and desktop</a>, especially on the weekend. </p>

 <p>
-  {% img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2016/07/600-x-315-Analytics.USA_.gov-Dashboard-Screen-Shot-2016-07-25-at-2.11.16-PM.jpg" alt="Screen capture of the top of the Data page of the Analytics.USA.gov Dashboard on July 25, 2016." %}
+  {{< legacy-img src="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2016/07/600-x-315-Analytics.USA_.gov-Dashboard-Screen-Shot-2016-07-25-at-2.11.16-PM.jpg" alt="Screen capture of the top of the Data page of the Analytics.USA.gov Dashboard on July 25, 2016." >}}
 </p>

 <p>